 Student course enrollments direct our allocation for staff and therefore are considered firm in their commitments.
 However, we do recognize that circumstances do change and could justify a need for a change in an elective course selection.
-Parents who have a concern regarding enrollment in a specific elective class must first make contact with the classroom teacher to discuss the concern.
-If it is agreed between the teacher and parent that an elective course change may be needed, the counselor will be contacted and the elective course change will be considered based upon availability of space in classrooms.
+Parents/Guardians who have a concern regarding enrollment in a specific elective class must first make contact with the classroom teacher to discuss the concern.
+If it is agreed between the teacher and parent that an elective course change may be needed, the student services personnel will be contacted and the elective course change will be considered based upon availability of space in classrooms.
 The timing of the elective class change request will also be taken into consideration.
 Changes may not be implemented until the end of a grading term unless approved by the Principal.
-If the parent and teacher are not in agreement on the need to change an elective course, the parent should contact the Principal.
+If the parent and teacher are not in agreement on the need to change an elective course, the parent/guardian should contact a member of the Student Services Staff and/or the Principal.